irausch25/CS4641-Project/index.md

   ![alt text](plots/BERTtrainingloss.png)

   The graph above illustrates the model's training loss over the course of 3 epochs.
-There's a significant drop between the first and second epoch, followed by a more gradual decline into the third, which indicts that while the model is still learning and refining its understanding, the rate of improvement is slowing down.
+There's a significant drop between the first and second epoch, followed by a more gradual decline into the third, which indicates that while the model is still learning and refining its understanding, the rate of improvement is slowing down.

   ![alt text](plots/BERTaccuracy.png)